theosanderson/chronumental/README.md

 ### Similar tools

 [TreeTime](https://github.com/neherlab/treetime) is a more advanced tool for inferring time trees.
 If you have a dataset of e.g. <10,000 rather than millions of nodes you are definitely best off trying it.
 The TreeTime readme also links to other similar tools.

+### Troubleshooting

+- Chronumental uses the earliest date in your dataset as an anchor to calibrate everything else.
+If this earliest date is wrong due to a metadata error things won't work well.